Alexjs95/Laravel-Website-Advanced-Features/README.md

 Lavacharts displaying a bar chart showing users how many topics posted per week, makes use of Carbon to get dates Google ReCaptcha on registration page
-Added Gravatar to be displayed once user logs in
+Added Gravatar to be displayed once user logs in Implemented pagination to display set number of topics on a page